dickydns/simple_golang_api_with_authentication/readme.md

 ```

-## Endpoint, You can test by Bruno or Postman
+## Endpoint, You can test by Bruno

 To run tests, run the following command